mcdonagh/QoL-Utilities/README.md

 Pretty much exactly what the title says: allows you to summon Mounts and Battle Pets.
 Battle Pet summoning is based soley on whether you are choosing to summon favorited pets.

-Mount summoning is done based on current location and riding skill, and whether you are choosing to summon a favorited mount:
+Mount summoning is based on current location and riding skill, and whether you are choosing to summon a favorited mount:
 - Only ground mounts will be summoned in places you **cannot** fly, even if you have leanred the flying skill.
 	- Special mounts like the Heirloom Chauffeur and Qiriaji Battle Tanks will be summoned as well when their respective conditions are met.
 - Only flying mounts will be summoned in places you **can** fly, only when you have learned the flying skill.